flatironinstitute/nemos/docs/background/plot_00_conceptual_intro.md

 science), but it will allow you to see the effect of adding and removing different inputs on the predicted firing rate, which can facilitate causal inferences.
-For more reading on causation and explanation in neuroscience, the work of [CarlCraver](https://philosophy.wustl.edu/people/carl-f-craver) is a good place to start.
+For more reading on causation and explanation in neuroscience, the work of [Carl Craver](https://philosophy.wustl.edu/people/carl-f-craver) is a good place to start.
 :::